 Dr. Turner’s research interests include evaluations of behavioral interventions with the goal of identifying the most effective treatments for children with autism.
 Specifically, she has specialized in the development of behavioral interventions provided through parent training to address prevalent sleep and feeding behavior problems in children with autism.
 An additional focus of her research is assessing the efficacy and feasibility of service delivery models of ABA in developing countries, traditionally underserved, and rural areas.
 She has presented at conferences, delivered workshops, and taught courses internationally.

-Dr. Turner is currently an associate professor of practice for BehaviorAnalysis@Simmons.
+Dr. Turner is currently serving as an associate professor of practice and the program director for BehaviorAnalysis@Simmons.